 1 – Airway protected by primary larynx reflex closure, seal, and squeeze.

-4 – Material enters the laryngeal vestibule, passes below the plane of the true vocal folds into the trachea stimulating a reflexive cough successfully clearing the aspirated material from the TRACHEAL airway.
+4 – Material passes below the plane of the true vocal folds into the trachea stimulating a reflexive response, i.e. (a) reflexive cough or throat clear, or (b) passive pressure changes such as exhalation, talking, sneezing, etc., and successfully clearing the aspirated material from the TRACHEAL airway.

-5 – Material enters the laryngeal vestibule, passes below the place of the true vocal folds into the trachea (a) stimulating a reflexive cough that does NOT clear the aspirated material from the tracheal airway, or (b) does NOT stimulate a protective reflex cough response.
+5 – Material passes below the plane of the true vocal folds into the trachea stimulating a reflexive response that (a) does NOT clear the aspirated material from the tracheal airway, or (b) does NOT stimulate a protective reflex cough response.

 To improve the sensitivity of analysis, diacritical markings are added: